DanielBabcock/SimpleJournal/README.md

 - - - Include the page’s primary keyword in both tags
 - - - Try to place the keyword early in both tags
 - - - Use the keyword only once within each tag
-- - - Keep both titles short (55 characters or less recommended, 60 char absolute max)
+- - - Keep both titles short (55 characters or less recommended, 65 char max)

 - Images:
-- - Sizing: Most Images do not need to
+- - Canvas Sizing: The Canvas size affects file size and processing power.
+Most Images do not need to over 2000px wide.
+For larger images such as full width banner, background, or high resolution art I usually still top them out at 2850px.
+- - File sizing: Make and effort to lower file sizes and strip metadata.
+There are tons of tools out there to make this easy, ImageOptim (free program), TinyPNG (browser), and Adobe Lightroom or Photoshop for a few examples.
+You can usually get away with even running lossy compression in the 75%-90% range for more file compression before your eyes will see the difference (experiment with this).
 - - Accessibility:
 - - - Alt Tags: INCLUDE THEM!
 Make them Concise enough not to waste a lot of screen reader time but clear enough to translate any content relevancy.
 In WordPress you can add Alt tags to images as you upload them.
 In code you do this with and alt="description here" tag.
 If you can not add them directly in a case like a CSS background image [here are some hacks.](#altHacks)